mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/basic_app.rst

    player2: zelda

 We successfully designed, configured, and launched an app using hydra-zen and Hydra!
 In the next tutorial, we will add a command line interface to this app.
-We will also see how we can reproduce the results of a job by using the breadcrumb trail of configs that Hydra leaves for us.

 .. admonition:: References